bolrog/d2dx/README.md

 To scale the window by 2x or 3x, add -gxscale2 or -gxscale3 to the command line.
 Note that if the Window doesn't fit on the desktop, the scale factor will be lowered.

+## Troubleshooting

+### It looks terrible in 640x480
-Note that in-game resolution should be set to 800x600.
-Support for 640x480 has not been added yet.
+  Support for this mode has not been added yet.
+Use 800x600.

+### I get a message box saying "Diablo II is unable to proceed.
+Unsupported graphics mode."
+  You are running the download version of Diablo II from blizzard.com.
+Upgrade to 1.14d.

 ## Release history